-UPDATE: With SAP Cloud Platform Integration version 2.40, you can also import Service Interfaces from ES Repository.
+UPDATE: With SAP Cloud Integration version 2.40, you can also import Service Interfaces from ES Repository.

 Here’s how you can configure the ES Repository and import message mapping resources.